MuteebaAzhar/Regression-Modeling/README.md

 ## Analysis Workflow

 1. **Data Preprocessing**:
-    - The smoking behavior dataset was loaded and prepared for analysis.
+    - The smoking dataset was loaded and prepared for analysis.
     - Missing values and outliers were identified and addressed to refine the dataset.

 2. **Exploratory Data Analysis (EDA)**: